scs-phd-deans-committee/scs-phd-deans-committee.github.io/2020-12-17-coffee-chats.md

 Thank you to all of you who participated in and/or provided feedback on the program!
 If you're interested in getting involved or have any questions, comments, or concerns, please direct them to hlzhou[at]andrew.cmu.edu.

+_Written by Helen Zhou_

+_The PhD Coffee Chats program was made possible by the collective hard work and insight of [the Social Connectedness Working Group](https://scs-phd-deans-committee.github.io/working-groups); thank you to Catherine King, Abhinav Adduri, Tobias Durschmid, Ritam Dutta, Roger Iyengar, Shilpa George, Leo Chen, and anyone else who helped at various stages of ideation, creation, and deployment!_